MicrosoftDocs/ATADocs/ATADocs/Troubleshoot/troubleshooting-ata-using-logs.md

 ---
 # required metadata

-title: Troubleshooting ATA using the ATA logs | Microsoft ATA
+title: Troubleshooting ATA using the ATA logs | Microsoft Docs
 description: Describes how you can use the ATA logs to troubleshoot issues
 keywords:
 author: rkarlin